Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 For example, if you’re writing about SEO copywriting, you might consider using similar words and phrases such as “SEO content writing” or “content marketing”.

-Using LSI keywords can help boost your long-tail keyword rankings and make them more relevant to the search query.
+Using LSI terms can help boost your rankings and make them more relevant to the search query.

 It’s also a great way to optimize for voice search since people often use natural language when speaking to digital assistants.